The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Supplement for Section

-We now show that the second part of condition (C1), the upper bound on $t_{\text{LSEc}}$, holds with high probability.
-We first combine Lemma ~\ref{lem:boundrademacherestimate} and Equation ~\ref{eq:validupperlower} instantiated with $\epsilon =1/T$ and obtain: \begin{lemma} With probability at least $1-2/T$:
+We next prove the upper bound in condition (C1).
+We first combine Equation \ref{eq:lowerboundprobalearningtheory} and Hoeffding's inequality together with a union bound and obtain: \begin{lemma} With probability at least $1-2/T$, uniformly over all epochs $t_k\le T$,